 ...

 In contrast to returns, fees are always guaranteed.
-In the Online Broker Comparison Switzerland you will find the most favourable securities account in the Swiss Broker Comparison.
+In the Online Broker Comparison Switzerland – also known as Depot Comparison Switzerland – find the cheapest securities account for Swiss investors.

 The Swiss Broker Comparison is not limited to national borders, but also includes international brokers that are also available to us Swiss.